ProfMJSimpson/Warne2018/README.md

 and inference algorithms for stochastic reaction networks: from basic concepts to state-of-the-art Journal XXXX, X:pp--pp, 2019.

+## Licensing
+This source code is licensed under the GNU General Public License Version 3.
+Copyright (C) 2018 David J. Warne

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Contents

 This folder contains a number of instructive MATLAB implementations